 A new strategy was seriously needed by the Société Suisse pour l’Industrie Horlogère (SSIH) who decided to build its own quartz watches rather than mechanical ones, 1993 they sold the Rayville-Blancpain name to Frédéric Piguet, a partnership between Jacques Piguet, and Jean-Claude Biver, who was at that time an employee of SSIH.

 The new company traded under the name of Blancpain SA and set up production in an old building belonging to the Piguet family at Le Brassus, in the Vallée de Joux, Switzerland.
 In 1991, Blancpain presented the most complicated wristwatch in the world at the time: the 1735 Grande Complication.
 This incredible timepiece featured a one-minute tourbillon regulator, a perpetual calendar with moon phases and moon age, a co-axial split-seconds chronograph and a minute repeater activated by the slide on the band.

 It took over ten months of work by a watchmaker master, the Blancpain 1735 Grande Complication had a production run of just 30 pieces from 1991 to 2009.

-In 1992, the Société Suisse pour l’Industrie Horlogère (SSIH) purchased Blancpain SA back for 60 million Swiss Francs (more than a thousand times the amount that was paid in 1983 for the brand name).
+In 1992, the Société Suisse pour l’Industrie Horlogère (SSIH) bought Blancpain SA back for 60 million Swiss Francs (that is more than 1000 times the amount that was paid in 1983 for the brand ).

-It was during this time that SSIH and ASUAG - the two largest Swiss watch groups - merged in the Swiss Corporation for Microelectronics and Watchmaking Industries Ltd. (SMH).
-SMH was then renamed The Swatch Group in 1998.
-Jean-Claude Biver remained as CEO of the company until 2003
+It was during this time that SSIH and ASUAG - the two largest Swiss watch groups - merged into the Swiss Corporation for Microelectronics and Watchmaking Industries Ltd. (SMH).
+SMH was later renamed The Swatch Group in 1998.
+Jean-Claude Biver remained CEO of the company until 2003